mvenzke-axway/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 * Backup and recovery, including disaster recovery
 * Constraints and roadmap

-## Overview
+## Target audience

-Amplify API Management is a leading API management solution on the market.
-It supports container-based deployment under an option called Externally Managed Topology (EMT).
-The purpose of this document is to share Axway reference architecture for the container-based deployment of an API management solution on Kubernetes.
-It will address many architectural, development and operational aspects of the proposed architecture.

-Since the technology choices, Docker and Kubernetes, are portable across on-premises environments and many cloud providers, most of the information in this guide should apply to those  environments.
-But we include specific recommendations for AWS as one of the most common deployment targets.

 The target audience for the document is architects, developers, and operations personnel.
 To get the most value from this document, a reader should have a good knowledge of Docker, Kubernetes, and API management.

 ## General architecture

-This chapter is focused on general architecture in support of an API management deployment on a dedicated Kubernetes cluster.
-The chapter discusses architectural principles, as well as  required and optional components.
+This section describes the general architecture in support of an API management deployment on a dedicated Kubernetes cluster, architectural principles, and the required and optional components.
 There are many ways to deploy software on a Kubernetes cluster, but this document shares Axway's experience acquired from deploying Amplify API Management in an actual production environment.
 Most of the implementation details will be outlined in the following chapters.

-Make sure the constraints listed in the chapters are respected in case of deployment on an existing Kubernetes cluster.
+Ensure the constraints listed here are respected in case of deployment on an existing Kubernetes cluster.

 ### Principles

-The name of the new deployment option _EMT_ gives a good clue that with this option, many operational aspects of the architecture are externalized to an orchestration component.
-Existing users of Amplify API Management should be aware that with EMT deployment, the role of Admin Node Manager becomes more of a monitoring tool, and Node Manager is completely removed from the EMT architecture.
+When deploying in containers, there are some differences in how Amplify API Management is operated and configured, with many aspects handed over to the orchestration platform, in this case, AWS.
+Existing users of Amplify API Management should be aware that in container deployments, the role of the Admin Node Manager (ANM) becomes more of a monitoring tool, and the Node Manager is completely removed from the container architecture.

 Official testing is taking place in Kubernetes as the orchestration component.
 However, the Docker images are agnostic, so they can be deployed in other orchestration platforms, like Swarm.
 Kubernetes manages many important aspects of runtime, security, and operations: